React (The Pussycat Dolls song): Music and lyrics

-"React" is a pulsating electropop and synthpop song, with a dance beat, written by group lead singer Nicole Scherzinger, as well as Georgia Buchanan, Johan Gustafsson, William Simister and Hannah Wilson.
+"React" is a pulsating electropop and synth-pop song, with a dance beat, written by group lead singer Nicole Scherzinger, as well as Georgia Buchanan, Johan Gustafsson, William Simister and Hannah Wilson.
 Gustafsson is part of Swedish record production outfit Trinity Music who have previously worked with Pussycat Doll member Sutta.
 Buchanan, also known as Call Me Loop, noted that "React" was the first song she wrote for another artist.
 Gustafson, Will Simms and Swedish producer Ivares are responsible for producing the song, which is set to a production of 120 beats per minute.